 Can You Scuba Dive with Contact Lenses?

-It’s up to you whether you want to wear contact lenses while diving or not.
+It’s up to you whether you want to wear contact lenses in the water or not.
 Keep in mind that the lenses you wear on land are not necessarily the optimal choice for use underwater.
 There are two types of contact lenses you should know about so that you can make an informed decision.
 They are: soft lenses and hard lenses.
 Each has their pros and cons which we will go over now.

 Soft lenses are the recommended choice for divers.
 They are designed so that bubbles can pass through them.
 When ascending from a scuba dive, nitrogen will escape from the tissues in the body, including from the eye.
 With soft lenses on, the nitrogen bubbles are allowed to permeate, whereas the bubbles can get stuck behind hard lenses and cause problems.